 Here’s the math that should alarm every hiring manager: top candidates are off the market within roughly 10 days.
 Yet 31% of candidates report their first interview took two to three weeks to schedule, according to Cronofy’s 2024 survey of 12,000 job seekers.
 By the time your team finds a mutually available slot, your best candidate has already accepted someone else’s offer.

-The result?
-Talent acquisition teams hit just 47.9% of their hiring goals on average in 2024, per GoodTime's data.
-And 60% of companies reported that time-to-hire actually increased that year - up from 44% the year before.
+Cumulatively, talent acquisition teams hit just 47.9% of their hiring goals on average in 2024, per GoodTime’s data.
+Meanwhile, 60% of companies reported time-to-hire increasing that year - up from 44% the year before.
 Only 6% managed to bring it down.

 What makes scheduling especially painful is the multiplier effect.
 A single role with a four-stage interview loop involving three panelists means coordinating at least 12 individual calendars.
 One reschedule triggers a cascade.
 It’s not that recruiters are bad at scheduling.
 It’s that manual scheduling can’t keep up with the volume and complexity of modern hiring.